Identity and Access Management (IAM)

 Implementing an IAM solution provides a wide range of benefits to organizations, such as:

 - Secure access: Opening networks to more employees, new contractors, customers, and partners offers greater efficiency and productivity, but it also increases the risk.
-AN IAM solution enables businesses to extend access to their apps, networks, and systems without compromising security.
+AN IAM solution enables businesses to extend access to their apps, networks, and systems on-premises and in the cloud without compromising security.

 - Reduced help desk requests: An IAM solution removes the need for users to submit password resets and help desk requests by automating them.
 This enables users to quickly and easily verify their identity without bothering system admins, who in turn are able to focus on tasks that add greater business value.